PocketCareS/Android/README.md

 1. Open the PocketCare S Android project in Android Studio.
 2. Connect the android device to your computer with the application run.
 If it is not running, click on the play button and run the application.
 3. In the bottom of the screen, click on log cat and in the search box paste *App_Client_ID*.
 This is the tag used to filter the ADB log and get the logged value of App Client.
-4. Copy the value of App Client ID.
+4. Copy the value of App Client ID and continue with the steps to send sending push notifications for exposure [guide](https://github.com/PocketCareS/WebPortal#steps-to-send-push-notifications-for-exposure-contact-tracing).

 #### Using ADB